 Like I already said above, the madras curry powder is hot & spicy.
 It’s because of the red chillies & other hot peppers in it.
 In short, the amount of pepper determines how hot your curry powder will come out.

 Mild curry powders have black pepper.
 Whereas hotter ones usually have a base of whole red chillies & dry red chilli powders.
-All of them makes your curry powder too hot to handle.😅😂🤣
+All of them make your curry powder too hot to handle.😅😂🤣

 Cooking With Madras Curry Powder

 Your madras curry powder is an all-in-one seasoning.
 A step further, one can use all-purpose seasoning to flavour soups, stews, sauces, marinades, meat & vegetables.
-Not only this, but there are a lot more untraditional uses of this curry powder.
-For example, you can season burgers, salads & eggs dishes with it.
+Not only this but there are a lot more untraditional uses of this curry powder.
+For example, you can season burgers, salads & egg dishes with it.